I2Tunimib/I2T-docs/docs/user-manual/known-bugs.md

 # Improvements
 - Disable the expand header function for the unreconciled cells.
 - In the Refine Matching dialog the candidate reconcile options are showed sorted by score in ascending order instead of descending order.
-- In the Refine Maching dialog add the possibility to search the different types with a search field.
+- In the Refine Matching dialog add the possibility to search the different types with a search field.